 Pit bulls also top the list of dog breed misinformation, such as the “locking jaw” myth.
-They are also most likely to be the target of breed specific legislation, local regulations which ban or restrict certain types of dog because of breed stereotypes.
+They are also most likely to be the target of breed-specific legislation, local regulations that ban or restrict certain types of dogs because of breed stereotypes.

 Pit bulls actually rank much higher than many other dog breeds when given the standardized temperament test developed by the American Temperament Test Society.
 Over 85% of pit bulls have passed the temperament test, as compared to, for example, 79% of collies and 71% of Chihuahuas.

 The Rottweiler is a large working dog, originally bred to drive cattle and pull carts.
 While they are loyal and stubborn, they were never bred to fight or attack.
 Their imposing appearance has led to a false perception that they are inherently dangerous.
 In fact, Rottweiler breed standards in Germany, the U.S. and the U.K. say that they should be good-natured, calm, obedient, confident, and not nervous or aggressive.

 This breed originated with a German tax collector named Karl Friedrich Louis Doberman, who actually did intend that the breed be intimidating, protective, and fierce.
 That was a long time ago, and today’s Doberman breeders are more interested in emphasizing their loyalty, intelligence, and athleticism.

 Doberman fans are quick to point out the breed’s devotion to its human family.
 They are smart dogs that are naturally protective of their people.
 Dobermans would only be aggressive towards strangers if they are poorly trained and socialized.

 This celebrity pet has earned its notorious reputation as a noisy, overly fragile, and overaggressive lap dog.
 This doesn't mean that it's true, however.
 The average Chihuahua is no less frail than a normal dog, with a lifespan of upwards of twelve years.